 560 Internship in Sport Management.
 (4-6) Supervised experiences in the various aspects of sport management involving secondary or college athletic directors, or professional sports organizations.
 Prerequisites: Completion of 30 hours of coursework, including the sport management program core courses, and permission of the instructor.

-561 Public and Media Relations in Sport.
-(3) A comprehensive study of principles, concepts, and problems for managing public and media relations in sport organizations.
+561 Public Relations for Sport Organizations.
+(3) A comprehensive study of the principles, problems, and promotions for planning and implementing public relations programs in sport organizations.

 562 Internship in Kinesiology.
 (4-6) Designed to provide an internship-based experience for the student desiring an emphasis in kinesiology.
 The internship is to be tailored to the student's potential professional interests.
 Prerequisites: Completion of 27 hours of course work, including core courses and undergraduate deficiencies, and permission of the instructor.

 563 Physical Activity and the Older Adult.
 (3) A study of the benefits of physical activity on the psychological, physiological, and sociological well-being of the older adult.
 Programs will be presented that will introduce physical activities that can be modified for various functional levels.
 Prerequisite: Graduate standing or permission of the instructor.